Farama-Foundation/HighwayEnv/docs/source/faq.rst

 This is a list of Frequently Asked Questions about highway-env.
 Feel free to suggest new entries!

-When I try to make an environment, I get an error ``gym.error.NameNotFound: Environment highway doesn't exist.``
+When I try to make an environment, I get an error ``gymnasium.error.NameNotFound: Environment highway doesn't exist.``
     This is probably because you do not have highway-env installed, but are instead working with a local copy of the repository.
 In that case, you need to run the following code first to register the environments.